 Roasted Carrot Harissa Hummus

-A bold, nourishing twist on a classic — this roasted carrot and harissa hummus blends earthy sweetness with vibrant spice for a flavorful dip or spread that’s perfect for wraps, grain bowls, or seasonal snacking.
+This roasted carrot and harissa hummus blends earthy sweetness with vibrant spice for a flavorful dip or spread that’s perfect for wraps, grain bowls, or seasonal snacking.

 Active Time 15 minutes